AnonymousRand/nix_config/modules/hosts/base/README.md

-# `modules/base/`
+# Host `base`

-This directory contains configs that are shared between ALL hosts and ALL users.
+Configs that are shared between all hosts.